Comprehensive Care After COVID-19

 - Blood clots in the lung or veins, or blood-clotting issues

 - Joint pain

 - New thyroid disorder

-For more information on the Comprehensive COVID-19 Center or to schedule an appointment, call 312.926.9900, TTY 312.926.6363.
+For more information on the Comprehensive COVID-19 Center, and to schedule an in-person or telehealth appointment, call 312.926.9900 (TTY: 711).